 Introduction#

 When you begin constructing your Ansible tasks - roles - collections, you quickly realise that there are many tasks that you will use repeatedly with little variance.
 For example, if you’re using Ansible to help set-up and deploy your docker containers, you’ll have common tasks that create directories, configs, DNS and Traefik labels, among many others.
-If you’re like me, I would simply copy and paste these tasks.
-While Ansible will run through and automate these repeated tasks all the same, the more tasks you have to repeat in a play, the more bloated and unreadable your playbook becomes and the more maintenance upkeep is required.

 Cloudflare DNS#